“Everyone has a wobble when they start a new job”

 A lot of people start a new role, encounter “the wobble” and leave again.
 Sometimes leaving IS the right decision, but often I would advise people to take a deep breath, consider whether it is JUST a wobble, and work with it.

 When I started in my job, I had six (yes SIX) offers declined before I made a placement.
 It got so disheartening that I was close to leaving.
 Thankfully, the advice was there in the back of mind and helped me ride it out and learn from it.
 Thankfully, I had a supportive manager who gave me the space to do so!

-Who has a job that they love NOW, but nearly soon after starting?
+Who has a job that they love NOW, but nearly left soon just a few weeks or months after starting?